OCIPOC/katacoda-scenarios-16/postgres Creating Fact and Dimension Tables/Part-2.md

 Query 1: Find all the customers that spent more than 30 dollars, who are they, which store they bought it from, location of the store, what they bought and if they are a rewards member.
 Query 2: How much did Customer 2 spend

+Query 2: How much did Customer 2 spend

-Query 1: Find all the customers that spent more than 30 dollars, who are they, which store they bought it from, location of the store, what they bought and if they are a rewards member
+Query 1: Find all the customers that spent more than 30 dollars, who are they, which store they bought it from, location of the store, what they bought and if they are a rewards member¶

 ```
 SELECT name, store.store_id, store.state, item_name, customer.rewards \